infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 ## Models of Care in Indian institutions

+Rainbow[^2] Homes has documented different institutional standards for other domestic service providers to CNCP in India

 ### Health models in Sneh Ghars Delhi
 - Coordinated by centre for equity studies there on homes for children in Delhi Hyderabad and Bengaluru.
 - Homes in Delhi are in partnership with the Delhi government.
 It provides infrastructure NGO managers and funds the program.